 Ultraviolet light, which we cannot see, but a butterfly can, is immediately above the visible light range, then X-rays, which your dentists and doctors use, and gamma rays above that.

 The frequency range is also assigned to a scale of "energy," measured in electron volts.
 This is also easy to understand, since the same thing moving faster (oscillating faster, in this case) has more energy.
-If you throw a bullet at a person using your hand, it is doubtful that it will hurt them, but if you shoot that same bullet at a person out of a gun, it will most certainly hurt them, the only difference being the speed of the bullet.
+If you throw a bullet at a person using your hand, it is doubtful that it will hurt him, but if you shoot that same bullet at a person out of a gun, it will most certainly hurt him, the only difference being the speed of the bullet.
 That might not be the best analogy, since the bullet does not oscillate (think of the journey of the bullet as one half an oscillation), so perhaps a jack-hammer or an engraver might fit the illustration better.
 Or perhaps just think of how you would take a dirty floor mat outside and shake the dirt off of it.
 The faster you shake it back and forth, the more it ejects the dirt.
-But, if you just wave it slowly back and forth, very little dirt will be ejected from the floor mat.
+But if you just wave it slowly back and forth, very little dirt will be ejected from the floor mat.

 Yes, higher frequencies are more energetic, and potentially more damaging.
-But, notice that visible light, for example, is roughly 200,000 times the frequency and that much more energetic than microwave radiation.
+But notice that visible light, for example, is roughly 200,000 times the frequency and that much more energetic than microwave radiation.
 The length of a "wave" of light is about 0.000025 inches (25 millionths of an inch), which is microscopic in size.
 Why are some people afraid of microwave radiation, which has a wavelength of about 5 inches, as being something "spooky," but not visible light, which has a microscopic-size wavelength?

 Also, note that since the creation we have been bombarded by cosmic radiation of nearly all frequencies, mostly generated by the sun.